-Annual Passes offer a way to save money if you plan to visit WDW often.
-Here are the main selections offered.
+Annual Passes offer a way to save money if you plan to visit Walt Disney World often.
+There’s a variety of tiers, which we’ll go over below.
 More information on admission options for Florida residents can be found on the Florida Resident Ticket Information page.

-The Disney Premier Passports can only be purchased in person at a theme park in either Walt Disney World or Disneyland and entitles guests to:
+The Disney Premier Passport can only be purchased in person at a theme park in either Walt Disney World or Disneyland and entitles guests to:

 At Walt Disney World